pschiltz/VisAnVisStat/Deploy_and_Configure.md

 wget https://repo1.maven.org/maven2/junit/junit/4.13.2/junit-4.13.2.jar -outfile "c:\program files\junit\junit-4.13.2.jar"
 $Env:junit_path='c:\program files\junit\junit-4.13.2.jar'
 ```
-3. Alter the response file with required values.
+3. Create environment variables to store the values for your specific settings.
+These will be used to edit the response file so that the SDW will have proper values to the configuration process.
 Create environment variables for use in future commands:
 ```
 xxxx